anhquan99/markdown/Technical/Languages/CSharp/DotNet/Authentication and Identity Framework.md

 - Track to which user a request belongs to
 - Safety stores user information
 - Symmetric encryption, key only on server
-- Used tp re-construct the ClaimsPrincipal object on each request
+- Used to re-construct the ClaimsPrincipal object on each request
 - Secured by ASP.NET Core Data Protection
 # Scheme actions
 - **Authenticate:** How claim and principal is created
 - **Challenge:** Define what happen if user access url or resources that need to authorize.
-- **Forbid:** Define what happen if user access forbiden url or resources.
+- **Forbid:** Define what happen if user access forbidden url or resources.
 # Claim identity
-- `ClaimsIdentity` is a class contains claims, it describle the entity that the corresponding identity represents, and can be used to make authorization and authentication decisions.
+- `ClaimsIdentity` is a class contains claims, it describe the entity that the corresponding identity represents, and can be used to make authorization and authentication decisions.
 ```ad-danger
 The **ClaimsPrincipal** class has a Claims property as well.
 In the majority of cases you should access the user's claims through the ClaimsPrincipal.Claims collection rether than through the **Claims** collection.
 You will need to access the claims of an individual **ClaimsIdentity** only in the cases wherer the principal contains more than one **ClaimsIdentity** and you need to evaluate or modify a specific identity.
 ```